-Besides, al-Qaradawi (1997) opines that load and cost are factors that impact Islamic laws.
-He argued Ibn Humam's (n.d.) view whereby the multitude of zakat intended is based on the irrigation method alone, exclusive of the operational costs other than irrigation not explained by the nas. al-Qaradawi (1997) opinion is based on hadith and athar mentioned earlier, showing that farmers need to be considered mercifully, not burdened by heavy zakat and leaving behind some zakat for their life needs.
+Other than that, al-Qaradawi (1997) opined that load and cost are factors that impact Islamic laws.
+He argued the view of Ibn Humam (1970) whereby the multitude of zakat intended is based on the irrigation method alone, exclusive of the operational costs other than irrigation that is not explained by the text (nas).
+Al-Qaradawi's (1997) opinion is based on hadith and the sayings, actions and consent of the companions of the Prophet Muhammad (athar) mentioned earlier, showing that farmers need to be treated mercifully, not burdened by heavy zakat and leaving behind some zakat for their life needs.

-The reason behind the deduction of the self-sustenance cost is also agreed in this second opinion.
-The interpretation of 'needs' means one's basic needs based on the current needs like food, accommodation, clothes, education, and others.
-Therefore, the self-sustenance cost bears the fundamental needs of farmers and their families and people under their care (Ab Rahman et al., 2019).
+The reason behind the deduction of the self-sustenance cost is also agreed upon in this second opinion.
+The interpretation of "needs" means one's basic needs that are centred on current needs like food, accommodation, clothes, education and others.
+Therefore, the self-sustenance cost bears the fundamental needs of farmers and their families as well as the people under their care (Muhamad Firdaus et al. 2019a).

-Ibn 'Umar supports both these opinions by arguing about the need to prioritise on family's income by waiving the self-sustenance cost to assure the interest of the farmers and the people under their care and support by referring to the hadith narrated by Jabir that Rasulullah s.a.w had dictated:
+Ibn 'Umar supported both these opinions by arguing about the need to prioritise on family's income by waiving the self-sustenance cost to assure the interest of the farmers and the people under their care.
+It is supported by the reference to the hadith narrated by Jabir that Rasulullah (PBUH) had dictated:

-Translation: "Prioritise yourself first, when you have more give it to your wife when there is still more give it to your nearest family, and when you still have more, give it to others (Muslim, Kitab al-Zakat, Bab al-Ibtida' Fi al-Nafaqah Bi al-Nafs Thumma Ahlahu Thumma al-Qarabah, no. Hadith 997)
+Translation: "Prioritise yourself first, when you have more give it to your wife when there is still more give it to your nearest family, and when you still have more, give it to others."
+(Muslim 2006, no. hadith 997)

-Ibn 'Arabi (n,d.) states that the reason for the waiver of the costs before the imposition of the agricultural zakat rests on the tradition of the Prophet s.a.w.
-Who instructed the evaluators to be considerate, as mentioned in the hadith by Sahl bin Abi Hathamah, by releasing 1/3 or 1/4 of the total yield of crops for the use of farmers:

-Translation: "When you evaluate the total of the zakat, collect them and leave behind 1/3 or 1/4".
-(Al-Tirmizi, Kitab al-Zakat 'An Rasulullah s.a.w, Bab Jaa Fi al-Khars, no. Hadith 643)
+Ibn al-'Arabi (n.d.) stated that the reason for the waiver of the costs before the imposition of the agricultural zakat rests on the tradition of the Prophet (PBUH), who instructed the evaluators to be considerate, as mentioned in the hadith by Sahl bin Abi Hathamah, by releasing $\frac{1}{3}$ or $\frac{1}{4}$ of the total yield of crops for the use of farmers, [Translation: "When you evaluate the total of the zakat, collect them and leave behind $\frac{1}{3}$ or $\frac{1}{4}$ "] (Tirmidhī 1970, no. hadith 643).

-The hadith illustrated Rasulullah s.a.w waived the farmers' operational costs for their benefits due to several justifications; crops are rotten, and the masses demand yields.
-Based on the evidence and discussion abovementioned, the Islamic law's distinctive specification is based on the law's flexibility in question.
-History has proven that many fiqh issues vary in their rules, considering various primary factors of current and local values.
-It takes credit for its philosophy of adapting the law to achieve the objective of shari'ah, which is maintaining this noble intention and safeguarding it from any damage.
+The hadith illustrates that Rasulullah (PBUH) waived the farmers' operational costs for their benefits due to several reasons; crops are rotten, and the masses demand yields.
+Based on the evidence and discussion above, Islamic law's distinctive specification is anchored on the law's flexibility in question.
+History has proven that many Islamic jurisprudence (fiqh) issues vary in their rules, considering various primary factors of current and local values.
+It takes credit for its philosophy of adapting the law to achieve the objective of shariah, which is maintaining this noble intention and safeguarding it from any damage.